 And I see Him every day.
 I see Him in big things and I see Him in little things.

-I see Him as I walk through my day and one of the times I especially see Him is early in the morning when I go outside with my dog and on the days that I can see the stars out, and I look up into the sky and God reveals Himself to me.
+I see Him as I walk through my day and one of the times I especially see Him is early in the morning when I go outside with my dog and take him out every morning, and it’s dark and on the days that I can see the stars out, and I look up into the sky and God reveals Himself to me.

 And I see His greatness, and His power, and that He is so big and He is so full of love, and He cares about me and every little detail in my life.
 He loves me.
 And He loves you.

 Well, as we experience God’s love in our life what happens is, and the Scriptures teach that through the Holy Spirit, God just pours His love through our lives and it’s like a flood, He says.
 He floods our lives with His love.

 And I’ve had my house flood before so I know that a flood is very hard to stop.
 It’s a powerful thing.
 And it just impacts wherever it goes.
 It changes things.
 And when God’s love floods through our hearts, see, we can’t stop it.
 It impacts the people that we’re around.

 And it’s just a natural thing that happens.
 And so as He floods our hearts it just naturally flows out to other people and God shows His love to others through us.